 Yu told TechRadar, "It will come later - there’s no hurry because Huawei Watch 2 sells well.
 We’re not in a hurry, so we’re launching the new watch later."

-Plus, not much has changed in terms of Android Wear hardware and software since the launch of the Huawei Watch 2.
-We’re still on Android Wear 2, which the Watch 2 was one of the first to use, and the Snapdragon Wear 2100 chipset is still the chip of choice for wearables, so Huawei might wait until the next big change in the space to launch a new wearable.
+Plus, not much has changed in terms of Wear OS hardware and software since the launch of the Huawei Watch 2.
+We’re still on Android Wear 2 (albeit renamed to Wear OS) which the Watch 2 was one of the first to use, and the Snapdragon Wear 2100 chipset is still the chip of choice for wearables, so Huawei might wait until the next big change in the space to launch a new wearable.

 Whenever the Huawei Watch 3 does launch it will probably be a high-end, expensive device.
 There aren’t any price rumors yet, but the Huawei Watch 2 started at £329 ($299, AU$450) when it first arrived, so the Watch 3 might have a similar price tag.